ory/elements-legacy/README.md

 <h1 align="center"><img src="https://raw.githubusercontent.com/ory/meta/master/static/banners/elements.png" alt="Ory Elements - A component library for login, registration and account pages."></h1>

+> [!NOTE]
+> This package is now in maintance mode.
+We will continue supporting these
+> packages, but recommend migrating to @ory/elements-react.

 # Ory Elements

 Ory Elements is a component library that makes building login, registration and